SWC-OSG-Workshop/2014-12-15-UChicago/novice/DHTC/06-dagman.md

 cd tutorial-dagman-namd
 ~~~

-The directory "tutorial-dagman-namd" contains all the neccessary files.
+The directory "tutorial-dagman-namd" contains all the necessary files.
 The file
 "linear.dag" is the DAGMan script.
 The files "namd_run_job0.submit, ..." are the
 HTCondor script files that execute the files "namd_run_job0.sh,...".